 Tour San Juan on the Free Trolley

-Our 26 day Caribbean cruise would soon come to an end.
+Our 26 day Caribbean cruise with Oceania Cruises soon came to an end.
 For this next stop after St. Barts, the ship docked right in old town San Juan, Puerto Rico.
 David had visited San Juan many years ago when in the navy, so he had a general sense of the town.
 We booked no tours, figuring it would be pretty easy to get around on our own.
 The “free” trolley was easy to find very close to where we exited the port.
 We were off to explore the town, the old fort and San Juan cemetery statues!

 Hopping on the free open air trolley, we took an outside seat to let David snap some photos as we went around old town.
 We planned to spend most of our visit at the San Juan National Historic Site comprised of Castillo San Cristobal and Castillo San Felipe del Morro.
 As we were approaching that trolley stop, with the fort visible ahead, we got off the trolley one stop early (24) when we saw a large cemetery spread out below the fort.
 We would visit there first.